JPVentura135/SDSS_Project_129/README.md

 ### About the Survey:

 Please take some time to read about the current SDSS-IV survey [here](https://www.sdss.org/surveys/#eBOSS).
-Be generally familiar with the SDSS subprojects and what their scientific objectives are, particularly eBOSS, TDSS and SEGUE-1, since these are the data campaigns that deal most with research project 129.
+Be generally familiar with the SDSS subprojects and what their scientific objectives are, particularly eBOSS, TDSS and SEGUE-1, since these are the data campaigns that deal most with research projects 73 & 129.
 Also briefly read over the telescopes and instruments noting the sections on the Apache point and the Irénée du Pont Telescopes.

 ### Getting on the email list + setting up trac account: